 The New Age of Financial Planning & Analysis

 Today’s business environment is full of change and uncertainty, which makes planning incredibly difficult.
 As companies establish financial planning & analysis (FP&A) roles and activities, there is lots of discussion around the practice.
 A recent article on Global Treasury Intelligence’s GT News, A New Era for FP&A, talks about how the role has changed over the past decade and the top five challenges facing FP&A professionals.
+Professionals do even talk to a financial planner coach to get the right knowledge on this matter.

 The article starts with a definition of Financial Planning & Analytics, describing “while the financial controller is looking backwards, the FP&A professional is looking sideways, diagonally, upward, downward and so on.”
 Meaning, while financial controllers are typically more focused on historical performance and analyzing past activities, FP&A professionals are more concerned with the future and preparing for anything and everything that may come their way.
 Looking back 10 or 15 years ago, the role was strictly budgeting, planning or business finance.
 According to expert financial advisors Florida, it is much more complex and wears many more hats.
 It depends on the organization, but overall financial planning & analysis professionals could be in charge of forecasting, planning, reporting AND analysis.